All Episodes

 It should be noted that the commission was not an all-Sicilian organization, nor were New York's rackets divided up only amongst the five families.

-Y'all in here, man.
+Guys, we got 1800 y'all in here, man.

 Do me a favor.

-Because this video took quite a bit of research.
+Let's get to 1800 likes on this thing because this video took quite a bit of research.

-Me and Angie watching literally abundant so much content to make sure that we gave y'all uh the best videos in the most concise format that has the most historical value that is pertinent to the topic at hand.
+Me and Angie watching literally so much content to make sure that we gave y'all the best videos in the most concise format that has the most historical value that is pertinent to the topic at hand.

-He was by all accounts the most powerful single member of the commission.
+He was, by all accounts, the most powerful single member of the commission.

 Other non-Sicilians also had a voice and a vote on the commission board.